lohedges/vmmc/README.md

 (rather than only using free functions, as with C-style function pointers).
 See [here](http://en.cppreference.com/w/cpp/utility/functional/function) for details on how to bind member functions, or function objects.

+## Disclaimer
+Please be aware that this a working repository so the code should be used at your own risk.
+At present the code is being tested so expect that it will be updated fairly frequently with additional features and performance enhancements.

+It would be great to hear from you if this code was of use in your research.

+Email bugs, comments, and suggestions to lester.hedges+vmmc@gmail.com.